 The best beaches of the Florida Keys are also one of the most unique beach travel destinations in the United States.
 They are colorful and quirky, tropical and welcoming.
 The Florida Keys will leave a lasting imprint on you when you visit.
 Here, life revolves around fishing, boating, scuba diving, eating, and drinking beer.
 There are few beaches on these dry rocky islands and most beaches are just a few feet wide at low tide and the water is just a foot or two deep for about a thousand yards out.
 The Florida Keys beaches are on the Atlantic Ocean side of the islands.
 The shores of the Gulf side are mostly rocky and more suited to fishing and boating.
 Come to the Keys for a great beach vacation!
 Enjoy a great vacation at some of the best beaches of Florida!
+You can also visit us on Pinterest.

 Here are the best beaches in the Florida Keys